-Breast cancer is one of the most common cancers affecting females.
-Breast cancer is the second most common cause of death from cancer in women.
-Breast cancer is much more common in women than in men but men can also get this disease.
-The outcome for breast cancer patients has improved significantly with better treatment and earlier diagnosis.
+Breast cancer is one of the most common cancers affecting females and is the second most common cause of death from cancer in women.
+Although predominately a disease of women, men can also get this disease.
+The outcome for breast cancer patients has improved significantly due to early diagnosis and better treatment.

 Breast cancer is caused when normal breast cells change into abnormal cells.
 These cells grow in an abnormal manner and at an uncontrolled rate.
-This results in the formation of a lump in the breast.
-This lump may grow larger within the breast, invade nearby structures such as the nipple or skin or spread outside of the breast.
-Common sites that breast cancer may spread to include the lymph nodes (glands) in the armpit or distantly to other organs such as the bones, liver, lungs and brain.
+This results in the formation of a breast lump which may grow larger within the breast, invade nearby structures such as the nipple or skin or spread outside of the breast.
+Common sites for breast cancer spread include the lymph nodes (glands) in the armpit or distantly to other organs such as the bones, liver, lungs and brain.
 Disease that has spread distantly is referred to as metastatic or secondary disease.

 What are the Causes of Breast Cancer?

-Studies have shown that there are certain factors, called risk factors that increase the chance of developing breast cancer.
-Having a risk factor does not mean that a woman will develop breast cancer.
+Studies have shown there are risk factors that increase the chance of developing breast cancer.
+Having a risk factor does not mean that someone will develop breast cancer.
 Some risk factors are things that cannot be changed – for example if there are other members in an individual’s family who have had breast cancer.
 Other risk factors can be modified, such as lifestyle changes.
 The list below outlines some of these risk factors and indicates some lifestyle changes that could be made to reduce the risk of breast cancer:

 - Age: This is the main risk factor for breast cancer.
 The older a woman is, the greater the risk of developing breast cancer.